 - Problems with nerve messages travelling between the bladder and brain

-- As a side effect of some medications, including anaesthesia
+- Side effects of some medications, including anaesthesia

-- Constipation when the bowel is full of faeces and presses on the bladder and urethra
+- Constipation when the bowel is full of poo and presses on the bladder and urethra

 How is urinary retention diagnosed?

-The first stage in diagnosis is where the doctor records a clinic history of when the problem started and how often it happens.
-They will usually carry out a physical examination to see if the bladder feels hard because it is full of urine or if there are any signs of constipation.
-They may also carry out an ultrasound scan of the bladder and kidneys.
+First, we record a history of when the problem started and how often it’s been happening.
+We’ll check if your bladder feels hard (because it’s full of urine) or if there are any signs of constipation.
+We’ll also do an ultrasound scan of the bladder and kidneys.

-Bladder function assessment may also be helpful – this is a combination of tests that are used to examine the child’s urinary system and how it is working in close detail.
-These tests are usually carried out over a period of up to five hours, involving using a special ‘uroflow’ toilet, which takes lots of measurements as the child is weeing.
-Next, they will do an ultrasound scan of the child’s bladder to see if it is empty or not.
-These two tests – uroflow and bladder ultrasound – are repeated two to three times to get a full picture of the child’s weeing.
+We might suggest a bladder function assessment.
+This is a combination of tests we use to examine your child’s urinary system and how it’s working in close detail.
+This is usually carried out over a period of up to five hours, using a special ‘uroflow’ toilet, which takes lots of measurements as your child is weeing.

 Some children may benefit from having a micturating cystourethrogram (MCUG), which is a scan that shows how well the child’s bladder works.
-It is used to diagnose why the child may have urinary tract infections.
-It is also used to show up any abnormalities with the child’s urinary system.
+We use this to diagnose why your child may have urinary tract infections, and to see any abnormalities with their urinary system.

-Another test that the doctor might suggest is a cystoscopy.
-This is a test that allows the doctor to look inside and around the child’s bladder using a cystoscope (a tube containing a small camera and a light).
+Another test that the doctor might suggest is a cystoscopy, a test that allows us to look inside and around your child’s bladder using a cystoscope (a tube containing a small camera and a light).

-Acute urinary retention needs emergency treatment to relieve pressure on the bladder and abdomen.
-Treatment usually involves inserting a catheter into the urethra and passing it through the sphincter into the bladder so that urine can be drained into a collection bag.
-If the urethra is blocked so the catheter cannot pass through it, the catheter may be inserted through the skin into the bladder and drained that way.
-Once the bladder has been drained, doctors will carry out various tests as described above to find out why the urinary retention occurred.
+Children with acute urinary retention need emergency treatment, to relieve pressure on the bladder and abdomen.
+Usually, we’ll insert a catheter (small tube) into the urethra so urine can be drained into a collection bag.
+If the urethra is blocked so the catheter can’t pass through it, we might put the catheter through the skin into the bladder and drain it that way.
+Once the bladder has been drained, we’ll carry out various tests as described above to find out why the urinary retention occurred.

-Chronic urinary retention does not usually need emergency treatment but should be fully evaluated to reduce the risk of infection and damage to the kidneys.
-Bladder re-training and biofeedback training can help the child to understand the messages travelling between the bladder and brain and strengthen the muscles so weeing is easier.
+Chronic urinary retention doesn't usually need emergency treatment but should be evaluated to reduce the risk of infection and damage to the kidneys.
+Bladder re-training and biofeedback training can help your child understand the messages travelling between the bladder and brain and strengthen the muscles so weeing is easier.

-If the doctor suspects that a particular medicine is causing the urinary retention, they might change to another type or reduce the dose.
-They may also prescribe other medications that relax the bladder and pelvic floor muscles to make weeing easier.
+If we think a medicine is causing urinary retention, we might change the prescription to another type or reduce the dose.
+We may also prescribe other medications that relax the bladder and pelvic floor muscles to make weeing easier.

-If there is a structural problem causing urinary retention, surgery may be needed to correct it.
-For instance, if there is a urethral stricture, the urethra may be stretched or dilated, and may need a stent (plastic tube) inserted to keep the urethra open.
-If the urethra is blocked, removal of the blockage during an operation will be needed.
+If we find any structural problems, your child may need surgery.
+If there is a urethral stricture (a narrowing of the urethra), the urethra may be stretched or dilated, and might need a stent (plastic tube) inserted to keep it open.
+If the urethra is blocked, we’ll perform an operation to solve this.

 What happens next?

-Once the underlying cause of urinary retention has been identified and treated, many people will not suffer another episode again.
+Once the underlying cause of urinary retention has been identified and treated, many children won’t experience another episode.
 If urinary retention is a long-term problem, catheterisation may be a more comfortable way of emptying the bladder.